DevDodger/Clientada388281/README.md

 - Easily configurable to meet your needs
 - _Nearly_ 100% exploiter proof

+## Note
+This is still in beta, and some things may not be implemented or be glitchy.
+**DO NOT USE THIS IN A PRODUCTION DEPLOYMENT, UNLESS YOU ARE WILLING TO ACCEPT THE GLITCH TO VULNERABILITIES AND OR POSSIBLE GLITCHES**

 ## FAQ
 Will this be compatible with DataStore2?
 > No, and I do not plan on implementing a system to do so.
 However, anyone is free to make a pull request adding compatibility.

 How does the key system work?
 > A master key is set in a config module script.
 That key is a required argument for all functions in Clientada.
 You have the ability to change the key, and if the client issues a request and the key is not specified or is incorrect, then kick the player.